aleliar/pyScript-Plot/README.md

 # pyScript-Plot
-The python plot script I use to simplify my work
+The python plot script I use to simplify my work.
-pyploy:
+  pyPlot:
     First Script, optimizing...